 You likely need AI recruiting when:

-- Your outreach response rates are below 20% - Template-based sequences plateau quickly.
-AI personalization can push response rates significantly higher - Pin users see a 48% response rate on automated outreach across email, LinkedIn, and SMS
+• Your outreach response rates are below 20% - Template-based sequences plateau quickly.
+AI personalization can push response rates significantly higher - Pin users see 5x better response rates on automated outreach across email, LinkedIn, and SMS compared to industry averages

 For a deeper look at how AI handles the full recruiting workflow end-to-end, see our guide to automating your recruiting workflow with AI.

-Pin's multi-channel outreach hits a 48% response rate across email, LinkedIn, and SMS - try AI outreach free.
+Pin’s multi-channel outreach delivers 5x better response rates across email, LinkedIn, and SMS compared to industry averages - try AI outreach free.

 How Do Automation and AI Work Together?

-The strongest recruiting stacks combine both approaches - automation for administrative tasks, AI for decision-heavy ones.
+Combining both approaches defines the strongest recruiting stacks - automation for administrative tasks, AI for decision-heavy ones.
 McKinsey found that 8 in 10 organizations have deployed AI in at least one function, but only 1 in 5 have actually rebuilt their work processes around it (McKinsey Global Survey on AI, 2025).
 That gap exists because teams bolt AI onto existing workflows instead of rethinking the split between what should be automated and what should be intelligent.

 Meanwhile, Gartner predicts that by 2030, 50% of current HR activities will be AI-automated or performed by AI agents.
 The winning approach is to map your workflow now, automate the mechanical parts, and apply AI where human judgment currently creates a bottleneck.